mpasa/personal-page/src/main/resources/About.md

 ## Work experience

 A bit before finishing my degree thesis, I started working at [Trovit] as a **Web Developer**.
 I was in a small and multidisciplinary team and I learnt a lot of new things.
 After a year, though, I started to get more and more bored.
 I wasn't learning anything more and PHP made me uneasy.
-I preferred strongly typed languages as the ones I learnt in the university (Java and C++).
+I preferred statically typed languages as the ones I learnt in the university (Java and C++).
 At that moment, the company had opened a new position for the Big Data department, where I'd have the possibility to work with **Java, Hadoop** and other Big Data technologies.
 I was excited at the thought of determining the best data structure, or how to leverage all the data we had into useful information.

 I applied for the position and the company accepted it.
 The change was intense.
 I was now managing data pipelines that lasted for hours instead of requests of a few milliseconds, and I was learning very fast again.
 I was happier with Java, it felt more explicit and precise than PHP.